How Are Greenprint Cups Made?

 Greenprint provides high-quality, sustainable alternatives to single-use plastic cups, lids, and cutlery, building a circular economy for a positive environmental impact.
 Our products make it easy for restaurants to adopt sustainable packaging, regardless of location.

-We offer multiple cups that have a variety of disposal methods, including home composting, industrial composting, and landfill disposal.
 Our cups are created with certified sustainable materials and designed for practical, real-world use, helping you serve customers with a flexible, eco-friendly solution for any disposal method.

 Greenprint Clearly Compostable Cup: Made for Industrial Composting